Teofimo Lopez is treading a disturbing path through boxing

 Again speaking to Punsh Drunk Boxing, who are arguably enabling him at this point, Lopez said: “This is a kill-or-be-killed sport.
 I mean, someone [Kenneth Egano] just passed away; 6 May, a kid, 22 years old, passed away.
 [Still], I said it like it is: I want to kill Josh Taylor.

 “What the f*** does that mean?
 People are like, ‘Well, let’s get back to boxing.’
 I’m like, ‘That is boxing.’
 This is what we sign up for.
 You’re gonna probably lose your life.
 If I’m gonna die in that ring, at least I died for something bigger than me and some integrity.
-I went out there like a warrior [...]
+I went out there like a warrior.
 Boxing is that, it’s: ‘You’re gonna die – maybe.
 You may die.’”

 As much as Lopez seeks to add a noble sheen to these sentiments, they are troubling words – enough so to suggest that he may be a troubled young man.
 He is, of course, just that: young, with time to learn.
 Yet he is already a father, and as it stands, he is surrounded by people who seem content to watch him – and help him – sabotage himself.